 After extraordinary efforts, extreme care is appreciated.
 Debbie Picard, director of sales with Western Montana’s Glacier Country, suggests pampering at spas fed by natural mineral water springs.
 Quinn’s Hot Springs Resort in Paradise, Montana soothes corporate souls with soaking pools and certified massage therapists.

 Back on Everest, Furtenbach focuses on the soft side—people’s wishes and their fears—when they aren’t climbing.
-After arriving at camp after a long day, people need support and a confidence boost.
+After arriving at camp after a long day of scaling the mountain, people need support and a confidence boost.
 He uses simple rewards such as a good bottle of wine or a letter from family or friends.
 “It makes them happy, and they forget about the uncertainty ahead for a moment,” he said.
 “These rewards can be important confidence builders to make our customers confident about the next day.”